 A shared belief in the visceral, communicative power of the string quartet has brought together four outstanding performers of their generation to form the Albion Quartet.
 Following years of close collaboration, these players are delighted to further their reputation for creative and imaginative performances in this exciting new venture.
-Forthcoming engagements include recitals at Wigmore Hall, The Concertgebouw and the Aldeburgh Festival, as well as a residency at London’s Kings Place in the 2017/18 season.
+Forthcoming engagements include recitals at Wigmore Hall, London and The Concertgebouw, Amsterdam.
 They are currently Quartet-in-Residence at Gresham’s School, opening Gresham's new Britten Concert Hall in 2017.
-In 2017/2018 they embark on a number of new residencies: they are Quartet-in-Residence at London's Kings Place, the Sainte-Mère Festival, France, and return to the Honeymead Festival as the resident ensemble.
+In 2017/2018 they embark on a number of new residencies: they are Quartet-in-Residence at London's Kings Place, the Sainte-Mère Festival in France, Honeymead Festival, the Royal Welsh College of Music & Drama, and at Aldeburgh Music.

 The Albion Quartet feels a particular affinity for the chamber music of Antonin Dvořák.
 Whilst the 'American' quartet is a much-loved part of the quartet canon, the majority of Dvořák's quartets (he wrote fourteen in total) are rarely performed.
 Following on from their residency at Snape Maltings in 2018, their debut recordings of Dvořák’s quartets will be released in 2018, the first in a series of discs for Signum Records.